benitolopez/dotfiles-macos/README.md

 If `~/.extra` exists, it will be sourced along with the other files.
 In my `~/.extra` I have some personal details, like my Git credentials.

-### Sensible OS X defaults
+### Sensible MacOS defaults

-When setting up a new Mac, you may want to set some sensible OS X defaults:
+When setting up a new Mac, you may want to set some sensible MacOS defaults:

 ```bash
 ./.osx